Healthy Homes Assessment Woodridge

 Insulation Woodridge

-The "R" signifies thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 Woodridge Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the interior of the building but you must make sure there is somewhere to allow surface, rain or ground water, and stop it from coming into the building.
-When it concerns damp and moisture it is typically the things you don’t notice that can cause a lot of trouble, causing the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the inside of the building; you have to make sure there is somewhere to allow surface, rain as well as groundwater to move, and prevent it from getting into the building.
+When it comes to moisture and damp it’s often those things that you aren’t aware of that can cause a lot of trouble and end up causing damages to your investment and harming the tenant’s health.

-Properties that are rented must be equipped with effective drainage to eliminate storm water, surface water and groundwater, with the proper outfall or runoff.
-Making sure that the water has a place to go, and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should have effective drainage to remove storm water, surface water, and groundwater, with the proper outfall or runoff.
+Making sure that water has a location to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between floorboards and ground, a ground water barrier must be put in place when it is reasonably practicable to install it.
+Alongside a drainage system to avoid moisture ingress, if your property has an enclosed space between your flooring and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from rising into the structure.
-It also helps prevent any damage to your underfloor insulation.
+A ground moisture barrier is typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from rising into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection